Adam5Wu/DSMNetworkingMod/examples/README.md

 - You bond all 4 interface and running VM manager;
 - You have a data VLAN 2 with MTU 9000;
 - You have a management VLAN 10 with MTU 1500;
+- You may (later) want to used large MTU for your VMs.

 ## Explanations
 1. The `ovs_bond99` interface is for VM Manager to attach tap interfaces;